brunustavares/wiser_Py/wiseflow/Sentinel_F.md

 **Workflow:**

 1.  **Fetch Daily Reported Events**: The script queries the `wiseflow.sentinelf_events` table for all events that were marked for reporting on the current date.
+    - It also queries for flows that ended today but had no participation (`dtass IS NULL`).
 2.  **Generate Summary**: It groups the events by `type` and counts the occurrences of each.
 3.  **Send Report**: If any events were found, it constructs an HTML email with a summary table (Event Type and Count) and sends it to the report recipients defined in the `reportTO` setting.
 4.  **Purge Old Data**: Finally, it deletes all records from `sentinelf_events` that are older than 365 days.